Popeye catalufa

-Geographic Range
+Geographic range

-Pristigenys serrula is found as an unfragmented population all the way from Oregon to Chile, and even the Galapagos Islands and Panama.
+Pristigenys serrula is found as an unfragmented population all the way from Oregon to Chile, and even the Galápagos Islands and Panama.
 Oregon sightings are the extremities of the range and most of the population density is along the coast of California and Central America.
 These fishes extend into temperate regions in association with warm ocean currents although there has not been observations of this family in other typical temperate species.
-Locations such as New Zealand or the Mediterranean region which are typical of the fishes that follow these currents.
+Locations such as New Zealand or the Mediterranean Sea which are typical of the fishes that follow these currents.

 Habitat

 The family of Pristigenys are an epibenthic group that are found in rocky or coral environments around depths from 5 to 400 m and have been observed in some caves within its geographic range.
 This is only true of the adults of this family, as the eggs, larvae, and juvenile stages are found in open water and stay near the middle of the water column until they mature.